 Whenever you use a fact, phrase, chart or quotation from someone else in your work, you must acknowledge the original source

-Keep careful notes of every source you consult, so that no sources are used without proper acknowledgement
+Keep careful notes of every source you consult, so that no sources are used without proper acknowledgment

-Never copy and paste anything from the Internet without also copying the URL where you found it, so that you can provide a full citation for the source
+Never copy and paste anything from the Internet without also copying the URL where you found it to ensure that you can provide a full citation for the source

 Consider using Mendeley as a personal database for all your references